Here’s the not-short-enough version…

-It’s not my first go-around on the digital front; I was the ‘web guy’ at a NYC design studio in ’95.
-But a trading technology startup lured me away early on, and a long and productive run led from vendors to a top investment bank and back again.
+It’s not my first go-around on the startup and digital marketing front.
+I was the ‘web guy’ at a NYC design studio in the late 90s.
+But a trading technology shop lured me away and a long, productive career run ensued.
+I worked in various roles, from tech vendors to a top investment bank and back again.

 Personal Scatter Plot

-- Joined NYC design studio (via NYT classified), managed web strategy (1995), launched first blog (1997);
+- Joined a design studio (thx classifieds!), managed web strategy (in ’95), launched first blog (in ’97);

 - Started first biz, sold to a partner (still going strong)…started a family (had wonder twins);